 Section 4: Assuring Security of and Troubleshooting Problems with Voting Systems

 Poll workers and voting systems are crucial components of elections.
-The integrity of each California election depends on the reliability of the poll workers and the security of the millions of ballots and thousands of voting machines used to record and/or tabulate votes.
-Therefore, one of the most important aspects of poll worker instruction is voting machine and system security.
+The integrity of each California election depends on the reliability of the poll workers and the security of the millions of ballots, thousands of voting machines used to record and/or tabulate votes, and electronic poll books used in lieu of a paper roster.
+Therefore, one of the most important aspects of poll worker instruction is voting technology and system security.

-To ensure the security of each voting machine and system, poll worker training should include the following topics.
+To ensure the security of voting equipment used in a polling place or vote center, poll worker training should include the following topics.

 Pre-Election Day Security